h3ct0rb3t/CNCInk-V1/CAD/MACHINE_COMPONENTS.md

 ### Functional Overview

 The XYZ motion system provides three-axis positioning for precise placement of the print substrate relative to the printhead.
-This subsystem enables the machine to scan the printhead across the X and Y axes while the Z axis controls the gap between the substrate and printhead—a critical parameter for inkjet printing quality and nozzle-substrate interaction.
+This subsystem enables the machine to scan the printhead across the X and Y axes while the Z axis controls the gap between the substrate and printhead, a crucial parameter that will be explored in the next section.

-The system uses stepper motors with microstepping capability to achieve high positional accuracy (typically 0.01-0.05mm per step depending on mechanical reduction).
+The system uses stepper motors with microstepping capability to achieve high positional accuracy, leveraging the ball-and-screw configuration.
 The Z-axis is particularly important as it maintains consistent standoff distance, preventing nozzle strikes while ensuring adequate ink droplet velocity and placement accuracy.
 The linear rails provide smooth, repeatable motion with minimal backlash, which is essential for registration accuracy across multiple print passes.

 Homing is performed using limit switches at the negative (home) position on each axis.
 The control firmware stores these positions as reference points and calculates all subsequent moves relative to this zero position.